Yubico/webauthn-sign-kem-extensions/sign-extension.md

         after performing base64url decoding,
         return a DOMException whose name is "SyntaxError".

+    1. Let `keyHandleKids` and `keyHandleArgs` be CBOR arrays constructed as follows:

+        1. For each `credentialId` in `allowCredentials`:

+            1. Let `encodedCredentialId` be the base64url encoding of `credentialId`.
+            1. Let `keyHandle` be `sign.keyHandleByCredential[encodedCredentialId]`.
+            1. Append `keyHandle.kid`, encoded as a CBOR byte string, to `keyHandleKids`.
+            1. If `keyHandle.args` is present, append `keyHandle.args`, encoded as a CBOR byte string, to `keyHandleArgs`.
+                Otherwise, append a CBOR null value (major type 7, value 22) to `keyHandleArgs`.

+        NOTE: If the client divides `allowCredentials` into smaller batches to fit authenticator message length limits, the client MUST also divide `keyHandleKids` and `keyHandleArgs` into batches of the same size and in the same order.

     1. Set the `sign` authenticator extension input to a CBOR map with the entries:
+        - `kid`: `keyHandleKids`.
         - `tbs`: `sign.tbs` encoded as a CBOR byte string.
-        - `kh`: a CBOR map mapping the base64url decoding of each key of `sign.keyHandleByCredential` to its corresponding value.

-        NOTE: If/when batching `allowCredentials` values to fit authenticator message length limits, the client MUST also reduce `kh` in the same way so it only includes keys (whose base64url encoding is) present in `allowCredentials`.
+        - `args`: `keyHandleArgs`, if at least one element of `keyHandleArgs` is not null.
+Otherwise omit the `args` entry.

     1. After successfully _invoking the authenticatorGetAssertion operation_,
         set the `sign` client extension output to a new map with the entries: